Matt Serletic

-Matthew Michael Serletic II (born 1971) is an American record producer, songwriter, record executive and technologist serving since 2024 as Director of AI Innovation and Interactive Experiences at Amazon Music.
-Previously, he served as Director of Product at Google from 2019 to 2024, and founded the record label Emblem Music Group in 2007.
+Matthew Michael Serletic II (born 1971) is an American record producer, songwriter, record executive and technologist.
+From 2024 through 2026 he was Director of AI Innovation and Interactive Experiences at Amazon Music.
+In September 2026 he was announced Dean of the Frost School of Music at University of Miami.
+Previously, he was Director of Product at Google from 2019 to 2024, and founded the record label Emblem Music Group in 2007.

 Education

-Matt Serletic studied music at the University of Miami, where he played trombone for various salsa and meringue bands around the city, as well as the Palm Beach Opera, Miami Symphony, and other orchestral and Broadway shows.
+Matt Serletic studied music at the University of Miami, where he played trombone for various salsa and merengue bands around the city, as well as the Palm Beach Opera, Miami Symphony, and other orchestral and Broadway shows.
 When the bands recorded in studio, he worked as a producer on the recordings.
 Some of the recordings were played on local radio or wound up on the radio in Latin America, which led to greater exposure for his work, through the time of his masters thesis defense.
 Around this time he began producing for Tabitha's Secret as well, who he signed to a production and development deal.